Frequently Asked Questions

 What is the timeline for this project?

 We are currently in the design phase.
-30% of the design is complete.
-At this time, much is known about the conceptual design of the project (i.e., approximately how much rock will need to be removed and where rocks will be replaced to create hydraulic structures to construct a natural fishway).
+30% Design is complete.
+At this time, much is known about the conceptual design of the project (i.e., approximately how much rock will need to be removed and where rocks will be replaced to create the natural fishway).
 CEQA is complete, and NEPA is in progress.
 Technical documentation for environmental permitting is complete and environmental permitting is in progress.
-Design and environmental permitting are scheduled to be completed by Fall of 2025, with site preparation beginning shortly after.
-Once design is complete, we will know how many instream seasons (one or two – Summer of 2026 or Summer of 2026 and 2027) will be needed.
+100% Design is scheduled to be completed by January 2026.
+Site preparation will begin later this year.
+Once design is complete, we will have a better idea of how many instream seasons will be needed (one or two – Summer of 2026 or Summer of 2026 and 2027) to complete the project.
 Check back often for updated information.

 What will construction look like for this project?

-The Preliminary Project Description will be updated as the design process proceeds: The Upper Park Road will require some modification to accommodate transportation of large equipment and material delivery.
+The Upper Park Road will require some modifications to accommodate transportation of large equipment and material delivery.
 As recommended by an engineer, modifications to Upper Park Road will involve vertical and horizontal curve modifications and selective removal or limbing of trees.
+This does NOT include paving Park Road.
 At Parking Lot P, a temporary access road with a looped turnaround will need to be constructed to access the Contractor Use Area in which equipment and materials will be staged.
 Fabric will be laid over existing grade and filled with all-weather rock.
 Within the Contractor Use Area, two crane pads will be constructed using the same approach as the temporary access road.
-Prior to instream work, any rockfall hazards will be mitigated using various techniques.
+Before instream work, any rockfall hazards will be mitigated using various techniques.
 A temporary dewatering system will be installed to bypass stream flows around the site during construction.
 Boulders identified to be removed from the stream channel will be hoisted out of the canyon by a 350-ton crane on the north side of the canyon.
 Boulders that are too heavy to be removed in one piece will either be dry jackleg drilled or line-split into manageable sizes.
-Some boulders removed will be replaced in the channel to form hydraulic structures designed to create a natural step-pool fishway.
+No explosives are to be used.
+Some boulders removed will be placed back into the channel to form hydraulic structures designed to create a natural step-pool fishway.
 In total, approximately 550 feet of instream work will be performed.

 How long will construction last?